wolfSSL/wolfMQTT/IDE/Espressif/README.md

 ## Component Manager

-[These files](./component-manager/README.md) are use internally by wolfSSL to publish components to the [Espressif ESP Registry](https://components.espressif.com/).
+[These files](./component-manager/README.md) are used internally by wolfSSL to publish components to the [Espressif ESP Registry](https://components.espressif.com/).

 The publishing process is documented in the [INSTALL.md](./component-manager/INSTALL.md) file.